 For further reading, an in depth analysis of the effectiveness of acupuncture in clinical studies was done by the WHO in the late 90’s.
 WHO Acupuncture Review and Analysis

 Acupuncture works very well in collaboration with Western medical treatments, as it can strengthen the body’s resources so you are at your best when asked to manage a major health concern.
-I have seen great change with concerns such as PTSD, anxiety, poor sleep, abnormal sweating (spontaneous or at night), digestive upset of many kinds, and skin conditions such as psoriasis or eczema.
+We have seen great change with concerns such as PTSD, anxiety, poor sleep, abnormal sweating (spontaneous or at night), digestive upset of many kinds, and skin conditions such as psoriasis or eczema.

 Additionally, acupuncture is a great way to boost the body’s resources before surgery or to help in the recovery afterward.
 If you are weighing the pros and cons of having surgery for things such as back pain, carpal tunnel, or numbness and tingling in limbs, acupuncture may be a good, less invasive option to check out.

 Treatments can boost the immune system, especially with the changes in season, and aid in quicker recovery from everyday illnesses.

 It is my opinion that anyone can benefit from acupuncture, no matter what your presentation of symptoms may be; because the focus is not on what Western conditions you may suffer from, but on you as an individual.
 As your Acupuncturists, we are here to help your body return to the place of health and most efficient function.